getml/reflect-cpp/README.md

 - `rfl::Binary`: Used to express numbers in binary format.
 - `rfl::Box`: Similar to `std::unique_ptr`, but (almost) guaranteed to never be null.
 - `rfl::Bytestring`: An alias for `std::basic_string<std::byte>`.
-Supported by BSON, CBOR, flexbuffers, msgpack and UBJSON.
+Supported by Avro, BSON, Cap'n Proto, CBOR, flexbuffers, msgpack and UBJSON.
 - `rfl::Generic`: A catch-all type that can represent (almost) anything.
 - `rfl::Hex`: Used to express numbers in hex format.
 - `rfl::Literal`: An explicitly enumerated string.